omar-marzook/deewan-spark-flow/src/blog-posts/the-future-of-customer-experience-is-omnichannel-chat.md

 ### No More “You’re Number 47 in Line”

 Nobody wants to feel like a ticket.
-Queue management tools built into Deewan Omnichannel Chat makes sure that customer issues are triaged and assigned properly, minimizing wait time.
+Queue management tools built into Deewan Omni-Channel Chat makes sure that customer issues are triaged and assigned properly, minimizing wait time.
 Even if a customer doesn’t get a live reply immediately, they know they’re in the system—and that makes a huge difference.

 ### Metrics That Mean Something